 Unlike the hardcase clamshell design, this softcase has one big packing area with some external pockets and a few on the inside as well.

 Let's take a quick dive into the features of this other popular Samsonite case.

 The interior of this case has only one big packing area, but is impressive in what it offers.
-There are two big mesh pockets on the lid, one of which has a hanger for your more wrinkle prone items.
-There is also a wetpac included which can be used for wet or dirty items (or toiletries if you wish).
+There are big mesh pockets on the lid, one of which has a hanger for your more wrinkle prone items.
+There is also a wetpac on the inside of the packing area, which can be used for wet or dirty items (or toiletries if you wish).

 All in all, this is more of a case for the frequent or business traveler and a higher price tag to match.

-You can see all the Silhouette features in detail in the video review below:
+You can see all the Leverage LTE features in detail in the video review below:

 Note: Dimensions are external/outside